What makes the Cambridge Linguistics course so special?

 Is there an Admissions Assessment for Linguistics?

-Yes – applicants for the 2022 admissions cycle are required to take an at-interview written assessment.
-For information about the format of the assessment, see the University website at: https://www.undergraduate.study.cam.ac.uk/applying/admissions-assessments/at-interview
+Yes – applicants for the 2023 admissions cycle are required to take a Cambridge College registered written assessment.
+For information about the format of the assessment, see the University website at: https://www.undergraduate.study.cam.ac.uk/applying/admissions-assessments/

 Where can I find out more?